fhiso/legacy-format/serialization-redux.md

 in particular, implementations SHOULD

 -   use the default prefix for all structure types documented in the [Elf-DM].
--   use one *namespace definition* for each [namespace](//tech.fhiso.org/policies/vocabularies), with a key of two or more characters.
+-   use one *namespace definition* for each *namespace* (as defined in [Vocabularies]), with a key of two or more characters.
--   use full-tag keys or just-underscore keys only for compatibility communication with implementations that expect particular tag names.
+-   use just-underscore keys only for compatibility communication with implementations that expect particular tag names.
 -   provide additional IRIs for extensions that extend structure types documented in the [Elf-DM].

 ### IRI dictionary encoding {#IRI}

-The IRI dictionary is encoded as a set pseudo-substructures of the `[HEAD]`.
+The IRI dictionary is encoded as a set pseudo-substructures of the *head*.

 Each *namespace definition* is encoded as a pseudo-structure with *tag* `[PRFX]` and payload consisting of